Pulmonary Hypertension and Thromboembolic disease

 Computed tomography pulmonary angiography (CTPA) is the imaging modality of choice for the diagnosis of pulmonary embolism (PE).

-• Acute pulmonary embolism, with or without hemodynamic compromise due to flow obstruction
+- Acute pulmonary embolism, with or without hemodynamic compromise due to flow obstruction.

-• Acute-on-chronic thromboembolic disease
+- Acute-on-chronic thromboembolic disease.

 Diagnosis of CTEPH

-• CT findings consistent with chronic thromboembolic disease.
+- CT findings consistent with chronic thromboembolic disease.

-• Intravascular measurements confirming the presence of pre-capillary pulmonary hypertension.
+- Intravascular measurements confirming the presence of pre-capillary pulmonary hypertension.

-• Mismatched perfusion defects on ventilation/perfusion (V/Q) scan or SPECT/CT perfusion imaging.
+- Mismatched perfusion defects on ventilation/perfusion (V/Q) scan or SPECT/CT perfusion imaging.

-• A history of continuous anticoagulation therapy for at least 3 months.
+- A history of continuous anticoagulation therapy for at least 3 months.

-Cardiac remodeling in pulmonary emboli
+Cardiac remodelling in pulmonary emboli

 Looking at remodelling of the right ventricle can help to differentiate between acute and chronic emboli.